uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/terms.md

 *Entry reference terms* point to entries in the same or in other modules.
 This is useful when the referenced entry may change or when trying to break down large models into smaller pieces that can then be assembled.
-References to the same module can be written as

-    $name

-where `name` is the name of an entry in the current module.
 In general, references can be written as

     name@alias

 where `name` is again an entry name and `alias` is the local name of the module in which the entry can be found.
+References to the same module can be written more compactly as

+    $name

+where `name` is the name of an entry in the current module.
+This is equivalent to writing

+    name@self

-The *self alias* of a module is established as the name field of the `#mod` entry of a module.
+if `self` is the self alias of the current module established by the `#mod` entry of a module:

+    (#mod self uri)

 Other aliases are established through `#req` entries that load other modules as requirements.
+For example, after loading the module `req-uri` with

+    (#req mod req-uri)

+we can refer to an entry named `name` with

+    name@mod

+## Resolving References

 In any AIDDL core there exists a function that allows to resolve any references in a term recursively given a container.

 Note that the result of this may change if the referenced entries change.
-So any term that includes reference terms may represent a different term depending on when it is resolved.
+So any term that includes a reference term may represent a different term depending on when it is resolved.

-Further, entry references may refer to themselves.
-As a result, some care is required when resolving references in terms.
+Further, entry references may refer to their own entry.
+In such cases some care is required when resolving references in terms.
+For instance

+    (^org.aiddl.type.collection.set S {$S})

+Defines `S` as a set that contains `S`.
+Attempting to fully resolve this term is not possible because the result is an infinetly nested set.

 # Function Reference Terms

 *Function reference terms* signal that a symbol references a function.
 This allows to pass functions as arguments (i.e. higher-order functions) and to use these functions as building blocks (e.g., a heuristic function can be provided to a search algorithm).
 Function references are preceded by the `^` symbol and consist of a symbolic term, or a reference term.

 In the latter case, the alias will be resolved to the URI of the referenced module.
 The following two entries, for instance, are equivalent if `M` is an alias for `org.aiddl.my-module`: